-Communal areas
+Communal areas Communal areas

 Repair category -

 Notes Not applicable.

 Garages and permanent outbuildings

+Repair category 1

+Notes Normal maintenance will be required to the garage.

+Outside areas and boundaries

-Repair category -
+Repair category 1

-Notes Not applicable.

-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-The timber decking will have a limited life span and will require regular maintenance.
+Notes Boundary walls and fences should be regularly checked and maintained as necessary.